If you are looking for the best posture exercises for seniors, I’ve got you covered!

 As Andrew Weil, M.D., aptly stated, ‘The Child’s Pose, as the name suggests, can help you release the tension and cares of adult life.
 I use it to relax and regain my composure between yoga poses.’
 [1]

-This pose is one of the best yoga exercises for seniors, and it stretches the thighs, hips, and ankles and reduces fatigue and stress on the muscles.
+This pose is one of the best yoga exercises for seniors.
+It stretches the thighs, hips, and ankles and reduces fatigue and stress on the muscles.

 The stretch is also a tremendous lumbar spine routine that relaxes the front muscles while stretching the back muscles.